 - Cable Ordinance Chapter 9.1- Fairfax county code chapter that addresses cable television and other communications services.

-- Cable Act of 1984 - federal law that first codified national policy for the regulation of cable communications.
+- Cable Communications Policy Act of 1984 - federal law that first codified national policy for the regulation of cable communications: as originally passed and as currently in force.

 - Cable Television Consumer Protection and Competition Act of 1992 - amended the Cable Act of 1984 on subjects including broadcast channel carriage and rate regulation.